benjaminmodayil/modayilme/src/pages/posts/work/09-22-2017-second-blog.1/index.md

 ### Accessibility

 This was my first project that I got to make more accessible.
 The goals were to make the website more accessible.
-To do this we used a combination of `aria`  attributes.
+To do this we used a combination of `ARIA`  attributes.
 If you check out the machines [page](https://groundrules.co/devices) you’ll notice that you can tab all the way through the page.

 You’ll probably notice the red outline or dotted outline when selecting elements with the keyboard.
 If you were to select another element with your mouse there is no outline.
 Why do this differently for alternate inputs?
 Because apparently the outline was too ugly.
 So this was the FED approach to still incorporate accessibility despite feedback to having any outline at all.
 So only if someone needed to navigate the website with their keyboard would any tab outlines show.
 This was done using Viget’s [WhatInput](https://ten1seven.github.io/what-input/) which allows you to style/create interactions based on the mouse, keyboard, or touch events.